Worship Degree FAQ

 5. What classes are necessary for the worship degree?

 The worship degree is designed to be interdisciplinary and consists of three major fields of study: music, worship and theology.
 In addition, students are required to take elective courses in worship related fields such as theatre, electronic ministry, missions or youth ministry to broaden their ministry skill set.
-Detailed course of study and class descriptions can be found in the catalog.
+Detailed course of study and class descriptions can be found in the undergraduate academic catalog.

 6. What does this degree prepare me for?